Translating Swedish idioms into English is … weird and fun.

 18. “Like a cat around hot porridge.”

-What it means: Being restless and slightly nervous until it becomes annoying for the people around you.
+What it means: Being restless and slightly nervous until it annoys the people around you.

 What it means: Having a score to settle with someone.